taufik-nurrohman/f3h/README.md

 Release Notes
 -------------

-### 1.0.x
+### 1.0.8

- - Reset cached page&rsquo;s scroll position on normal click or submit events.
+ - Reset cached page&rsquo;s scroll position on normal click and/or submit events.
- - Added `state.type` option as the default response type for URL path with a file extension that is not defined in `state.types`.
+ - Added `state.type` option as the default response type to be applied to the destination URL with a file extension that&rsquo;s not yet listed in the `state.types` object.

 ### 1.0.7